- Category

 How Ukrainians Are Preparing for Winter Amid Russian War on Energy Infrastructure

 “When the power is on, and we can use the projector to watch a movie, it brings a lot of joy,” says Serhii Surepin from Kyiv, as he prepares for another brutal winter.
-Russia’s attacks have crippled Ukraine’s energy infrastructure, turning power outages into a harsh new reality.
+Russia’s attacks have shattered Ukraine’s energy infrastructure, turning power outages into a harsh new reality.
 Like countless Ukrainians, Serhii is finding ways to endure the cold and darkness, making even the smallest comforts feel like triumphs.

 While elderly people struggle to navigate high-rise buildings without elevators, families often face difficulty preparing fresh meals for their children.
 People are trying to adapt to the new realities with the help of various autonomous energy-generating devices.